advoid/advoid.net/support.md

 <h2>Wiki</h2>

 <p>Take a look at the <a href="https://github.com/advoid/documentation/wiki">advoid Wiki at GitHub</a>.
-This is the global advoid Wiki inside the advoid documenatation repository.</p>
+This is the global advoid Wiki inside the advoid documentation repository.</p>